-Te Kahui Poipoi Rangahau (TKPR)- AUT Research Office is responsible for the authorisation of all external applications to research funders (with the exception of some scholarship providers).
-It maintains a calendar of funding opportunities which can be accessed via the University Intranet.

-TKPR also works with Faculty to provide assistance to postgraduate students applying for external research scholarships.
+Te Kahui Poipoi Rangahau (TKPR)- AUT Research Office is responsible for the authorisation of all external applications to research funders (with the exception of TKPR also works with Faculty to provide assistance to postgraduate students applying for external research scholarships.
 All applications must be completed and submitted via Research Elements (the University's research management system) not less than 8 working days before the funder's deadline.